kismat5455/NASA-SPACE-CHALLENGE-2025/README.md

 MIT License - Feel free to use and modify for your needs.

-## 🎯 NASA Space Challenge 2025

-This RAG system is designed to help researchers, scientists, and space enthusiasts access and understand NASA's vast repository of research documents efficiently.

-**Good luck with your NASA Space Challenge! 🚀🌙**

 ## 📚 Resources

 - [LlamaIndex Documentation](https://docs.llamaindex.ai/)
 - [Google Gemini API](https://ai.google.dev/)
 - [NASA Open Data Portal](https://data.nasa.gov/)
 - [Streamlit Documentation](https://docs.streamlit.io/)

-## 🆘 Support

-For issues or questions:
-1. Check the troubleshooting section
-2. Review the LlamaIndex and Gemini documentation
-3. Check your API key and quota limits

----

-Built with ❤️ for NASA Space Challenge 2025